 Charlotte Mason was a big proponent of daily time outside and nature walks.
-She recommended two-six hours per day of time outside.
+She recommended four-six hours per day of time outside.
 This may seem a little extreme but outside time has some major benefits.

 I look at this from not only the perspective of a homeschooling mom but that of a Nurse.
 Much of what occurs on a nature walk can be naturally therapeutic and may even provide some wellness benefits.
 Below are seven benefits of going on a nature walk.

 Nature offers so much visual and kinesthetic hands on learning its astounding.
 I think with the abundance of technology that surrounds us now, we tend to forget all that nature offers us.
 Observing, discussing, and drawing the life cycle of various animals, plants, and insects.
 Interacting within a body of water, exploring what lives within the habitat and discussing ecosystems.
 The water cycle, the weather, taking water and soil samples, examining rocks, trees, and watching life emerge from a cocoon.
 Bring along a living book and find something in nature to go along with it.
 It provides a reading lesson and living science at the same time.